sora-xor/sora-docs/src/useful-links.md

 ---
-title: "Useful Links for the Sora Network | Sora Docs"
+title: "Useful Links for the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Explore a collection of useful links for the Sora Network, including official websites, community resources, developer tools, and more.
-Access important resources and stay connected with the Sora community by leveraging these curated links that provide valuable information and support for participants in the Sora ecosystem."
+      content: "Explore a collection of useful links for the SORA Network, including official websites, community resources, developer tools, and more.
+Access important resources and stay connected with the SORA community by leveraging these curated links that provide valuable information and support for participants in the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "useful links, Sora Network, official websites, community resources, developer tools, Sora community, Sora ecosystem"
+      content: "useful links, SORA Network, official websites, community resources, developer tools, SORA community, SORA ecosystem"
 ---

 # Useful Links